-Kristin Loong, our Global Recruitment Officer is based in Kuala Lumpur and would be more than happy to answer any questions that you might have, put you in touch with one of our current students or recent alumni, or arrange an individual consultation at a time that is convenient for you.
+Kristin Loong, our Regional Manager is based in Kuala Lumpur and would be more than happy to answer any questions that you might have, put you in touch with one of our current students or recent alumni, or arrange an individual consultation at a time that is convenient for you.
 She can be contacted via email at any time, so please get in touch!

 Please visit our contact us page for details.

 If you are studying STPM (Malaysian Higher School Certificate) then you can begin from the first year of a Bachelors degree.
 Please see individual course pages for entry requirements.
 STPM grade requirements are the same as UK A-level grade requirements.

 If you are studying A-levels, or the International Baccalaureate (IB) then you can begin from the first year of a Bachelors degree.
 Please see individual course pages for entry requirements.

 If you are taking the Unified Examination Certificate (UEC) you can be considered for entry to the first year of a degree at Leicester.
 You will need a minimum of 6 equivalent grades (excluding Chinese, Bahasa Malay and Book Keeping and Commerce) which match the A’ level requirements as detailed on our individual course pages.
 For example:

 If you have already completed the first year of an undergraduate degree at a Malaysian university, you may be considered for entry to the first or second year of a Bachelors degree if you have studied relevant subjects and/or modules.

 If you do not meet the entry requirements for one of our courses, you can apply for an International Foundation Year run by the Global Study Centre.
 The GSC provides academic support to help you progress to your chosen undergraduate degree at the University of Leicester.